 A .pdf map of Future Land Use that you can zoom and view.
 This map shows such future uses as parks, residential development, commercial development, office, and industrial park.

 The process to annex property located outside the City limits begins with the submittal of an annexation petition.
 If the parcel has registered voters (Electors) residing on the property, use the ELECTORS petition.
 If none of the individuals residing on the property are registered voters, use the NO ELECTORS petition.
-Complete all blanks on the petition and return to: Director Community Development, P.O.
+Complete all blanks on the petition and return to: Community Development Department, P.O.
 Box 1387, Galesburg, IL 61401.
 There is no fee associated with annexation.
 Some annexation requests require a pre-annexation agreement.
 The City Council must approve an ordinance before the property can be legally annexed into the city limits.

 Before a piece of property can be divided into smaller parcels and sold, the property must be subdivided.
-A subdivision plat, meeting all required items in Chapter 26, Subdivisions, of the Galesburg Municipal Code, must be prepared by an Illinois registered land surveyor.
-The plat, along with the attached Subdivision application, must be submitted to the City of Galesburg for Plan Commission review and City Council approval.
-Complete all blanks on the application and return to: Director Community Development, P.O.
+A subdivision plat, meeting all required items in Chapter 152, Subdivision Regulations Generally, of the Galesburg Code of Ordinances, must be prepared by an Illinois registered land surveyor.
+The plat, along with the attached Subdivision application, must be submitted to the City of Galesburg for Planning and Zoning Commission review and City Council approval.
+Complete all blanks on the application and return to: Community Development, P.O.
 Box 1387, Galesburg, Illinois 61402.
 The appropriate filing fee, as listed on the application, must be paid at the time the application is submitted.
 Make checks payable to "City of Galesburg."
 This filing fee is non-refundable.
 The petitioner(s) or a representative must be present at the Plan Commission meeting during which the subdivision plat is reviewed.